Jamaican Jerk Chicken Recipe

 Of course, the secret is…. actually no secret at all, the ingredients.

-Here is simple Jamaican Jerk Chicken recipe.
+Here is a simple recipe.
 Go ahead, give it a try!

 - 3 lbs Chicken [cut to preference]